One of three accused of 2017 murder pleads guilty, sentenced to life in prison - Kelowna News

 One of three men accused of murdering a man and dumping his body on a forest service road off the Coquihalla Highway pleaded guilty in Kelowna court on Monday.

-Joshua Fleurant, 23, pleaded guilty to second-degree murder and was sentenced by Justice Alison Beames to life in prison with no chance of parole for 20 years for the killing of Michael Bonin.
+Joshua Fleurant, 23, pleaded guilty to second-degree murder for the killing of Michael Bonin and was sentenced by Justice Alison Beames to life in prison with no chance of parole for 20 years.

+Fleurant had been charged with first-degree murder, but pled down to the lesser offence.

 Bonin's body was found on the Peers Creek forestry road on April 20, 2017, with his alleged killers being charged nine months later.
 He had ties to both Prince George, B.C. and Rycroft, Alberta.